Skip to content

 People, First

 We are proud to serve consumers in arbitration cases.
 We see you as a person, not just a client – and that makes us better at the work we do.
 We listen.
 We learn your story.
 And, as we help you get the money you deserve, we go above and beyond in a way most law firms never could and never would.
 Because we’re not just lawyers.
 And you’re not just a client.
 We’re friends, neighbors, family.
-We’re all people and here at Agruss Law Firm, we put People, First.
+We’re all people and here at Mike Agruss Law, we put People, First.

 Share Your Complaints Below Against Booking.com